hananinas/Text-parser/README.md

 > **Usage**

+This part is still under development:

-The application consists of a user interface for entering an address, and a parsed result is displayed in a separate text area.
+- The application consists of a user interface for entering an address, and a parsed result is displayed in a separate text area.
 You can also specify the format for the parsed address, such as "street, city".

-This part is still under development.

 The parsed address is obtained using the Parser class.
 In the event that the address cannot be parsed, a NoMatchFoundException is thrown.